sst/guide/_chapters/setup-ssl.md

 ![Review domain name details screenshot]({{ site.url }}/assets/review-domain-name-details.png)

 And finally on the **Validation** screen, AWS let's you know which email addresses it's going to send emails to verify that it is your domain.
-Hit **Continue** to send the verification emails.
+Hit **Continue**, to send the verification emails.

 ![Validation for domains screenshot]({{ site.url }}/assets/validation-for-domains.png)